 It’s true that we need to continually feed our creative side with new ideas and inspiration.
 However, there is a fine line between consuming for a purpose and consuming for a distraction.
 It’s easy to get caught up in a wealth of new ideas that we never take the time to actually act on an idea.

-This month I FINALLY produced a mini magazine called The Selah Reflections Journal.
+This month I FINALLY produced a mini-magazine called Selah Journal.
 Do you know how long I have talked about doing this?
 Probably a couple of years now.
 But I needed more information, more ideas, more training before taking the next step.
 It was easier to research the idea rather than act on it.

 It’s Harder To Produce